 - CO1.
-Demonstrate the knowledge on energy resources, energy conservation and solar energy. - CO2.
+Demonstrate knowledge of energy resources, energy conservation and solar energy. - CO2.
 Analyze the performance characteristics of solar heat collectors. - CO3.
-Demonstrate the knowledge on PV systems, energy storage and conversion systems. - CO4.
+Demonstrate knowledge of PV systems, energy storage and conversion systems. - CO4.
 Demonstrate the knowledge on construction and working of wind energy and bioenergy conversion systems. - CO5.
 Demonstrate the knowledge on construction and working of Geothermal and Ocean Energy conversion systems.